 We’ve already briefly mentioned that this will be the first time the game is available outside Japan.
 For our final question of the interview, we asked Tokita his thoughts on Live a Live finally being available to people around the world.

-He mentioned that despite being Japan exclusive, the game had quite a following overseas and that people had even fan-translated the game, acknowledging their passion for the title.
+He mentioned that despite being Japan-exclusive, the game had quite a following overseas and that people had even fan-translated the game, acknowledging their passion for the title.

 Tokita: “Back when the original title was in the works, I was shocked that we could not localize the game for our international audience.
-However, I was deeply moved when I found out that people overseas played the game in Japanese, and there were volunteers who had translated it to other languages as well.
+However, I was deeply moved when I found out that people overseas played the game in Japanese, and there were volunteers who had translated it into other languages as well.
 There were also a lot of people who talked about LIVE A LIVE with such passion and enthusiasm at events overseas too.

 It has been around 30 years since the game’s original development, and now fans and newcomers can finally play LIVE A LIVE at its best!
 The localization of the game has also received excellent reviews for its quality, with careful translations and casting made for each chapter.

 I’d like to express my deepest gratitude to everyone who has been supporting us for a long time, and I’m sorry to have kept all of you waiting for such a long time!
-We hope that all HD-2D fans of Octopath Traveler and TRIANGLE STRATEGY, who will be playing LIVE A LIVE for the first time, will also enjoy it too.”
+We hope that all HD-2D fans of Octopath Traveler and TRIANGLE STRATEGY, who will be playing LIVE A LIVE for the first time, will also enjoy it too”.